Skip to navigation Skip to content

 This is a Family and Domestic Violence Interaction Point.
 If the customer is with another person, on speaker phone, or already identified with family and domestic violence concerns, continue with the current business conversation.
 Otherwise, go to the Family and domestic violence procedure to conduct the risk identification and referral process.

-This document explains how customers can make a claim for Parenting Payment (PP) online, or with help from a Service Officer using Assisted Customer Claim (ACC).
+This document explains how customers can make a claim for Parenting Payment (PP) A self service option is available online, or with help from a Service Officer using Assisted Customer Claim (ACC).
 It includes information on how a customer can start or access their online claim, what happens once they submit their online claim, and processing by Service Officers.

 This page contains information on how to help Parents who want to claim Parenting Payment (PP).